-IPhilippine cigarettes are packed for the retail trade in packages of 20 and 20 and achieve as ittle as 5 exits length and area (from standard pecifications to those which are 45 inches in length; some are even longer and are considerably larger in siroundrence.
-Philipping tobacco, these cigaretter, cigar clippings are utilized in many of the cheaper brands.
+IPhilippine cigarettes are packed for the retail trade in packages of 20 and 20 and achieve as ittle as 5 exits length and are, from standard periferitions to the which are 45 inches in length; some are even longer and are considerably larger in siroundrence.
+Philipping tobacco, these cigarettes; cigar clippings are utilized in many of the cheaper brands.